fosslight/fosslight_prechecker/docs/user-guide.md

 ```

 ## 📁 Result
- an output file name is specified with -o, a result file is created with that name.
+If an output file name is specified with -o, a result file is created with that name.
 - FOSSLight-Report_[datetime].xlsx : When the oss-pkg-info.yaml file is converted to FOSS-Report.xlsx
 - oss-pkg-info_[datetime].yaml : FOSSLight-Report.xlsx is converted to oss-pkg-info.yaml.